Hamline University School of Law

 Hamline University School of Law was a private law school affiliated with Hamline University in Saint Paul, Minnesota.
-The School of Law was founded in 1972 as the Midwestern School of Law by a group of legal professionals.
-In 1976, Midwestern School of Law was absorbed by Hamline University as its own School of Law.
+It was founded in 1972 as the Midwestern School of Law by a group of legal professionals.
+In 1976, Midwestern School of Law was absorbed by Hamline University as its own school of law.

 On December 9, 2015, Hamline University School of Law merged into William Mitchell College of Law to form Mitchell Hamline School of Law.
 Mitchell Hamline is also affiliated with Hamline University.

-The School was accredited by the American Bar Association.
+The school was accredited by the American Bar Association.